CatchTheTornado/askql/README.md

     height=50%
     width=50%>

-* Next milestone after GraphQL
+* Next milestone after GraphQL and REST API
 * Send code to servers without the need to deploy
 * New safe query language
-* 4 - 6 kB of robust code
 * Compiled to clean functional code

 ### Prerequisites